-These classes of medications are also some of the most frequently abused by this age group.
-Illustrating this point, Medscape writes that “approximately 20% of individuals aged 65 years and older take analgesics several times per week and that rates of abuse or addiction in those with chronic pain is 18%.”
+These classes of medications are also some of the most frequently used by this age group.
+Illustrating this point, Medscape writes that “approximately 20% of individuals aged 65 years and older take analgesics several times per week and that rates of use or addiction in those with chronic pain is 18%.”

 Alcohol And Drugs Cause Harmful Interactions With Medications

 Alcohol, used prescription medications and illicit drugs can cause dangerous interactions with both prescription and over-the-counter medications.
 Certain dietary supplements, such as herbal remedies, can also cause these dangerous complications.
 These effects range from reducing a medication’s effectiveness to causing life-threatening complications.